jinlikegold/anna-bday-gift/README.md

 # cobf7496592723efed9fd6554

+## Project Notes

+This bday project taught me how to combine animated images (using webp rather than gif for efficiency) with hover effects.
+It was a great refresher in basic HTML and CSS styling.
+About 80% of this code is written by me (the rest was riffing off of a template).

+And Happy Birthday Anna!

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜